confluentinc/confluent-cli/README.md

 * ccloud-only functionality - [cc-system-tests](https://github.com/confluentinc/cc-system-tests/blob/master/test/cli_test.go)
 * on-prem-only functionality - [muckrake](https://github.com/confluentinc/muckrake) (TODO: fix link to CLI tests)

+To run all tests

+    make test

+UNIT_TEST_ARGS environment variable is used to manipulate unit test execution, while INT_TEST_ARGS environment variable is for integration tests.

+For example you can filter for a subset of unit test and a subset integration tests to be run

+    make test UNIT_TEST_ARGS="-run TestApiTestSuite" INT_TEST_ARGS="-run TestCLI/Test_Confluent_Iam_Rolebinding_List"

+More details on the use of these environment variables in the *Unit Test* and *Integration Test* sections.

+### Unit Tests

 Unit tests exist in `_test.go` files alongside the main source code files.

+You can run the all unit tests with

+    make unit-test

+To run only a subset of unit tests, you must find the suite and test name and filter with

+    # all tests within a suite
+    make unit-test UNIT_TEST_ARGS="-run TestApiTestSuite"

+    # a very specific subset of tests
+    make unit-test UNIT_TEST_ARGS="-run TestApiTestSuite/TestCreateCloudAPIKey"

+UNIT_TEST_ARGS is can also be used with `make test` target, if you want to filter unit tests but still run integration tests

+    make test UNIT_TEST_ARGS="-run TestApiTestSuite/TestCreateCloudAPIKey"

 ### Integration Tests